betanight/summer_jam/README.md

 2. **Location Selection** - Choose from preset attractions or custom locations
 3. **Route Optimization** - One-click optimization with visual results
 4. **Real-time Results** - See distance, time, and route order
+5. **Road Routing Toggle** - Switch between straight lines and real road paths

 ### How to Use:
 1. Open http://localhost:5001
 2. Click on the map to add custom locations
 3. Select locations from the list
+4. Choose road routing option (straight lines vs real roads)
-4. Click "Optimize Route" to find the best path
+5. Click "Optimize Route" to find the best path
-5. View the optimized route on the map
+6. View the optimized route on the map

 ## 📊 Performance